 Milton is set on a ridge between valleys and the Great Dividing Range and has sweeping coastal views to the east.
 The landmark Pigeon House Mountain (719m) in The Budawangs forms a spectacular backdrop to the west.
 The mountain ranges are situated at the south-east corner of the Morton National Park (162000ha) one of the state's largest parks.
 The landforms are various and so there is a diversity of flora and fauna.
 To the north-west of Pigeon House Mountain are the plateaux of Byangee Wall, The Castle, Mt Bushwalker and Granite Falls.
 To the east the views of the coast stretch from Point Perpendicular in the north to Mt Dromedary in the south.
 For bushwalks Take a Walk Southern NSW & ACT.

 Ulladulla and Mollymook

-Just 7 kms to the south with its spectacular harbour; cafés, cinemas, shopping, tea house, leisure centre and bowling alley.
+Just 7 kms to the south with its spectacular harbour, Ulladulla has cafés, cinemas, shops, tea house, leisure centre and bowling alley.
 Harbour fishing charters, boat/canoe hire.
 Guided fossil walks on the harbour rock platforms and a sea pool!
-Information and maps of Shoalhaven are available at the Ulladulla Visitors Centre Ph 4444 8819.
+Information and maps of Shoalhaven are available at the Ulladulla Visitors Centre Ph 4444 8820.
 Mollymook has two golf courses 9 holes Beachside and 18 holes championship course at Hillside.
-For a memorable experience, dine at Rick Stein's at Bannisters, Mollymook!

 From the beauty of ancient natural wonders through to artistic expressions and galleries, heritage buildings and museums, explore the South Coast Cultural Trail to plan your visit with ease.